 For schools that have participated in previous College Board assessments, the AI code used for state testing is the same.
 Most test coordinators will receive email confirmation of their school's AI code in December.
 The AI Code that RIDE will provide to College Board is listed in the School Directory.
-If RIDE does not have an AI Code for your school, please contact Heather Heineke (heather.heineke@ride.ri.gov or 401-222-8493) or Sarah Thaler (sthaler@colllegeboard.org or 224-470-0293).
-Do not call the College Board help desk because these tests are part of the RI State Assessment Program and operate differently than a Saturday administration.
+If RIDE does not have an AI Code for your school, please contact Heather Heineke (heather.heineke@ride.ri.gov or 401-222-8493).
+Do not call the

+College Board help desk because these tests are part of the RI State Assessment Program and operate differently than a Saturday administration.